SteelCompendium/data-rules-md-dse/Abilities/Null/1st-Level Features/Impart Force.md

   scc:
     - mcdm.heroes.v1:feature.ability.null.1st-level-feature:impart-force-5-discipline
   scdc:
-    - 1.1.1:13.2.6.1:13
+    - 1.1.1:11.2.6.1:13
   source: mcdm.heroes.v1
   target: One creature or object
   type: feature/ability/null/1st-level-feature
 effects:
   - roll: Power Roll + Intuition
-    t1: Push 3
+    tier1: Push 3
-    t2: Push 5
+    tier2: Push 5
-    t3: Push 7
+    tier3: Push 7
+  - name: Effect
-  - effect: An object you target must be your size or smaller.
+    effect: An object you target must be your size or smaller.
 You gain an edge on this ability.
 Additionally, for each square you push the target, they take 1 psychic damage.
-    name: Effect
 ```